Skip to content

 By default the axes print raw values.
 Attach a format to render them locale- and timezone-aware — the same Intl formatting the tables use.
 The value axis (always numeric) takes a NumberFormat; the category axis takes either a NumberFormat or a DateFormat.

-->description('Compact currency on the value axis, short dates on the category axis')
+->description('Compact currency on the value axis, month labels on the category axis')

 ->categoryKey('month')